-You would have to be living under a rock in 2020 to have not noticed that premium membership programs for publishers are all the rage.
-After flirting with all forms of digital advertising, magazine, newsletter and website publishers have concluded that consumers will pay for premium content.
+You’d have to be living under a rock to have missed the fact that premium membership programs for publishers have grown exponentially over the last 12 months.
+After flirting with all forms of digital advertising, magazine, newsletter, and website publishers have concluded that consumers will pay for premium content.
+Throw a pandemic in the mix, and they are even eager to pay for premium content.

 It is the outcome of a perfect storm.
-Amazon taught consumers to use credit cards, Apple got people to buy digital movies and movies, and along with Netflix convinced them that paying for premium content was a good idea.
-Then the election cycle and our current president made it clear that there was news … and there was fake news.
+Amazon taught consumers to use credit cards, Apple got people to buy digital music and movies, and Netflix convinced them that paying for premium content was a good idea.
+Subscriptions boomed in 2020.
+The election cycle and the Trump administration made it clear that there was news … and there was fake news.
 This has been extrapolated to high-quality content that is accurate and reliable, while other forms of content can be downright dangerous.

-Here’s a quick look at a few of the membership programs that we’ve launched:
+Here’s a deeper look at a few of the membership programs we’ve launched:

-As a 30 year veteran of the publishing industry, I learned long ago that consumer revenue is more predictable and more compatible with the goals of any publishing organization.
+As a 15+ year veteran of the publishing industry, I’ve learned that consumer revenue is more predictable and more compatible with the goals of most successful publishing organizations.
 Our content producers revel in producing high-quality accurate content that is completely aligned with reader needs.
 Suffice to say, that advertising revenue has no such alignment.

 If more consumer revenue is what you’re looking for in 2021 and beyond, consider the above examples and how they might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.